mars-monkey/install-mc-server/README.md

 ## Installation Instructions

 ### Dependencies
 In order to install this program, you must have `git` and `wget` installed.
-To install them, run this command
+To install them, run this command:
 ```
 sudo apt-get install git wget -y
 ```